Users guide¶

 Matrix-inclusions composites¶

-In this case, material is expressed at points of periodic cell as
+In this case, material is expressed at points

-where functions describe inclusion topologies located at with material coefficients .
+describe inclusion topologies located at

 An example of material coefficients is named 'square'